 In the former articles, we review the PowerShell command with the “Set prefix” such as Set-Mailbox that was used to update the Exchange recipient email address.

-To be able to get information about specific property of the Exchange Online recipient, such as the recipient E-mail address, we use the PowerShell command with the “Get prefix” such as Get-Mailbox.
+To be able to get information about the specific property of the Exchange Online recipient, such as the recipient E-mail address, we use the PowerShell command with the “Get prefix” such as Get-Mailbox.

 The PowerShell command Get-Mailbox, display the output on the PowerShell console, and in case that we need to export the information, we add additional “part” to the PowerShell command, with instructions about the file type that we want to use.